neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 ### MessageTxQueryResult

-MessageTxQueryResult is the model of the `sudo` message sent to a smart contract on a TX Interchain Query result submission.
-The owner of a TX Interchain Query must define a `sudo` entry_point for handling `tx_query_result` messages and place the needed logic there.
-The `tx_query_result` handler is treated by the `interchainqueries` module as a callback that is called each time a TX query result is submitted.
+MessageTxQueryResult is the model of the `sudo` message sent to a smart contract when a TX Interchain Query result is submitted.
+The owner of a TX Interchain Query must implement a `sudo` entry point to handle `tx_query_result` messages and include the necessary logic in it.
+The `tx_query_result` handler functions as a callback, triggered by the `interchainqueries` module each time a TX query result is submitted.

 - [Message model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/contractmanager/types#MessageTxQueryResult)
 - [Message model in neutron-sdk](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk/sudo/msg/enum.SudoMsg.html#variant.TxQueryResult)